zama-ai/hpu_fpga/README.md

 #### Simulation with firmware
 The V80 FPGA has on-board a dual-core Arm Cortex-R5F (RPU) that executes the firmware code.
-To accelerate the simulation, we use a microblaze model to run a similar verson of this firmware.
+To accelerate the simulation, we use a microblaze model to run a similar version of this firmware.

 In some simulations, like the top level one, the generation of the microblaze model is needed.
 So before these simulations, do the following:
 ```